ofirsade/Machine-Learning-for-NS/README.md

 # Machine-Learning-for-NS
-Please start by running "Data preprocessing" to generate "X" and "y" from the original dataset.
-Then run "Main Final" for data analysis and model selection.
+Please start by running "Data preprocessing" to generate "X" and "y" from the original dataset, Then run "Main_Final" for data analysis and model selection.